 The Assistant Secretary of Defense (Indo-Pacific Security Affairs) serves as the principal adviser to the Under Secretary of Defense (Policy) and the Secretary of Defense on international security strategy and policy issues involving the nations and international organizations of the Asia-Pacific region.
 It oversees security cooperation programs and foreign military sales programs in the regions under its supervision in close cooperation with U.S. Pacific Command and U.S. Central Command.
-The Assistant Secretary represents the Department of Defense in international negotiations and international negotiations related to the Asia-Pacific region.
+The Assistant Secretary represents the Department of Defense in internagency policy deliberations and international negotiations related to the Asia-Pacific region.

-Randall G. Schriver 21 February 2019-31 December 2019 David Helvey (Acting) 1 January 2020-29 July 2020 David Helvey (Performing the Duties Of) David Helvey (Acting) 20 January 2021-14 June 2021 Kenneth Handelman (Performing the Duties Of) 14 June 2021-25 July 2021 Ely Ratner
+Randall G. Schriver 21 February 2019-31 December 2019

+David Helvey (Acting) 1 January 2020-29 July 2020

+David Helvey (Performing the Duties Of)

+David Helvey (Acting)

+Kenneth Handelman (Performing the Duties Of)

+Ely Ratner

+John Noh (Performing the Duties Of)